naranjja/gcp-jupyter-sql/README.md

 To do this, simply go to the [Cloud SQL instance's page](https://console.cloud.google.com/sql/instances), select your instance, and go to **Authorization** > **Add network** and enter the instance's IP.

-Once the instance has permission, inside the Jupyter notebook, import both Pandas and SQLAlchemy:
+Once the instance has permission, inside a Jupyter Notebook, import both Pandas and SQLAlchemy:
 ```python
 import pandas as pd
 from sqlalchemy import create_engine